Getting started with OpenJ9

 To improve the performance of applications that run in containers, try setting the following tuning options:

 -Xshareclasses -XX:SharedCacheHardLimit=200m -Xscmx60m) with Ahead-Of-Time (AOT) compilation to improve your startup time.
-For more information, see Class Data Sharing and AOT Compiler.
+For persistence, store the cache in a volume that you map to your container.
+For more information, see Inroduction to class data sharing and AOT Compiler.

 OpenJDK uses the in-built Java cryptographic implementation by default.
 However, native cryptographic implementations typically provide better performance.
 OpenSSL is a native open source cryptographic toolkit for Transport Layer Security (TLS) and Secure Sockets Layer (SSL) protocols, which is well established and used with many enterprise applications.
-The OpenSSL V1.0.x and V1.1.x implementations are currently supported for the Digest, CBC, GCM, and RSA algorithms.
+The OpenSSL V1.0.x, V1.1.x, and V3.0.x implementations are currently supported for the Digest, CBC, GCM, and RSA algorithms.
+The OpenSSL V1.1.x and V3.0.x implementations are also supported for the ChaCha20 and ChaCha20-Poly1305 algorithms.

-On Linux and AIX platforms, the OpenSSL 1.0.x or 1.1.x library is expected to be found on the system path.
+On Linux and AIX operating systems, the OpenSSL 1.0.x or 1.1.x library is expected to be found on the system path.
 If you use a package manager to install OpenSSL, the system path will be updated automatically.
-On other platforms, the OpenSSL 1.1.x library is currently bundled with the binaries from AdoptOpenJDK.
+On other operating systems, the OpenSSL 1.1.x library is typically bundled.
+Later levels of some Linux operating systems might bundle OpenSSL 3.0.x.

 OpenSSL support is enabled by default for all supported algorithms.
 If you want to limit support to specific algorithms, a number of system properties are available for tuning the implementation.